HOW TO JOIN

 Nature’s Spring Foundation Inc. (NSFI) shall send an invitation letter, with an attached confirmation slip, to all public secondary schools through the Division Offices of the Department of Education.
 Information dissemination should be at least three months prior to the deadline for submission of entries.

-During the first month after the official launch of the competition, NSFI will invite the school-unity entries in the mentoring and equipping workshops to assist schools in developing and/or enhancing their project ideas, innovations or existing upcycling projects.
+After the official launch of the competition, NSFI will invite the school-unity entries in the mentoring and equipping workshops to assist schools in developing and/or enhancing their project ideas, innovations or existing upcycling projects.
 The workshop series will be conducted per division to accommodate schools situated in far-flung and remote areas.
 Interested school-unity entries shall then undergo mentoring sessions with the pool of mentors in the workshop.

 NSFI shall check the requirements submitted by all the school-unity entries.
 Failure to complete requirements is an automatic disqualification of a school-unity entry.
-Likewise, participating school-unity entries who were not able to meet the criteria of selection shall be automatically disqualified.
+Likewise, participating school-unity entries which were not able to meet the criteria of selection shall be automatically disqualified.
 Other possible grounds that may cause disqualification are:

 - Plagiarized idea of innovation